seth-dobson/artful-analytics.github.io/about.md

 After leaving academia in 2014,  I began searching for jobs as a data analyst.
 My first job outside of academia was at [Discover Financial Services](https://www.discover.com/).
 I worked there for 4 years and learned a lot about business intelligence and predictive analytics.
 Along the way, I taught myself R by blogging about Scottish [football analytics](http://fitbafancystats.blogspot.com/) as a hobby.

+I joined Merkle in November, 2018.
+I work remotely from my home in Peoria, AZ, much to the delight of my two cats.

 ### Contact me

 [seth.dobson@gmail.com](mailto:seth.dobson@gmail.com)